darkixion/pgconfeu-code-of-conduct/code_of_conduct.md

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.
+Participants asked to stop any harassing behaviour are expected to comply immediately.

-Exhibitors in the expo hall, sponsor or vendor booths, or similar activities are also subject to the anti-harassment policy.
-In particular, exhibitors should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
+Exhibitors in the conference hall, sponsor or vendor booths, or similar activities are also subject to the anti-harassment policy.
+In particular, exhibitors should not use sexualised images, activities, or other material.
+Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for PyCon.
+Excessive swearing and offensive jokes are not appropriate for PostgreSQL Conference Europe.

-If a participant engages in behavior that violates this code of conduct, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.
+If a participant engages in behaviour that violates this code of conduct, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 Contact Information
 -------------------

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
-Conference staff will be wearing "PyCon Staff" t-shirts.
-You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Jesse Noller.
+Conference staff will be wearing "PostgreSQL Staff" t-shirts.
+You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Magnus Hagander.

 If the matter is especially urgent, please call/contact any of these individuals:

-- Jesse Noller at +1 (978) 212-9863
+- TBD
-- Diana Clarke (co-chair) at +1 (416) 453-3130
+- TBD
-- Jacob Kaplan-Moss (program chair) at +1 (785) 766-2474
+- TBD
-- Ewa Jodlowska (event coordinator) at +1 (773) 599-3845
+- TBD

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.